vaismand/minishell/README.md

 MiniShell
 Welcome to MiniShell, our lightweight version of a Unix shell.
-This project is a collaboration between Your Name and Poddani, designed to emulate basic functionalities of traditional shells like Bash.
+This project is a collaboration between vaismand and Poddani, designed to emulate basic functionalities of traditional shells like Bash.

 Overview
 MiniShell aims to provide a simplified environment for executing commands, managing environment variables, and handling input/output redirections.
 It's built to offer insight into how shells operate behind the scenes, with a focus on process management and user interaction.